HMVoden/differential-photometry/source/installation.rst

 Updating
 -------------

-To update, simply delete the folder that peeper exists in, it will be labelled something like "peeper-0.2.XX".
+To update, simply delete the folder that shutterbug exists in, it will be labelled something like "shutterbug-0.2.XX".
 Then run

 .. code-block:: console

-    (diff_eq) $pip install --target "." --no-dependencies .\peeper-0.1.xx-py3-none-any.whl  -y
+    (diff_eq) $pip install --target "." --no-dependencies .\shutterbug-0.1.xx-py3-none-any.whl  -y

 to install to a local directory again (Optional)

 .. code-block:: console

-    (diff_eq) $pip install .\peeper-0.1.xx-py3-none-any.whl -y
+    (diff_eq) $pip install .\shutterbug-0.1.xx-py3-none-any.whl -y

 to update the software for the entire virtual environment